See this list of national and regional friends whose media education work is exemplary and aligned with our mission:

-American University's Center for Social Media focuses on social documentaries for civil society and democracy, and on the public media environment that supports them.
+Center for Social Media at American University's Center for Social Media focuses on social documentaries for civil society and democracy, and on the public media environment that supports them.

 Common Sense Media provides reviews and information to help parents and children assess and evaluate films, TV shows, videogames and online content.

-The Media Education Foundation produces valuable media literacy videos and study guides.
+Media Education Foundation produces valuable media literacy videos and study guides.

-A huge collection of media literacy resources and curriculum materials for K12 educators, collected by media literacy educator Frank Baker.
+Media Literacy Clearinghouse is a huge collection of media literacy resources and curriculum materials for K12 educators, collected by media literacy educator Frank Baker.

-A university-community partnership offering high quality curriculum materials and staff development for K-12 educators in all the content areas.
+Project Look Sharp offers high quality curriculum materials and staff development for K-12 educators in all the content areas.

-Carrie McLaren's high school curriculum on media literacy and consumer culture.
+Stay Free!
+High School Media Literacy Curriculum, created by Carrie McLaren, is a high school curriculum on media literacy and consumer culture.

-Practical tools for introducing parents to media literacy.
+Taking Charge of Your TV offers practical tools for introducing parents to media literacy.

-The professional journal of the youth media field.
+Youth Media Reporter is the professional journal of the youth media field.